Grandview Alpaca Fiber Studio

 Sandy gets her ideas for new products by looking around her world and saying to herself, “I think I will try to make this in felt!”
 She also develops new products through experimenting.

-“They came out beautifully, “she says.
+“It came out beautifully, “she says.
 “I spent the remainder of last winter crocheting and felting rugs.”

 During the entire month of October, Sandy’s Grandview Alpaca Fiber Studio will be open to the public during the Back Roads of Brown County Studio Tour.
 Sandy will be demonstrating felting using her machine that contains over 1000 barbed needles.
-Visitors can also discuss raising alpacas with Sandy and brown her alpaca photo albums.
+Visitors can also discuss raising alpacas with Sandy and browse her alpaca photo albums.